jezras/CrashDataExplorer/README.md

 ## Acknowledgments

-Crash Data Explorer for Vision Zero is made possible in part thanks to the support and/or encouragement of the following:
+Crash Data Explorer is made possible in part thanks to the support and/or encouragement of the following:

 * The Ohio State University
 * The STEAM Factory
 * The Center for Urban and Regional Analysis
+* Smart Columbus
 * The Ohio Department of Transportation
 * The City of Columbus
 * The Mid-Ohio Regional Planning Commision